Saint-Tropez beaches

-The beaches of Saint-Tropez, France, are generally divided in three parts:
+The beaches of Saint-Tropez, France, are generally divided in three parts: in-town beaches, Pampelonne beach and other nearby beaches.

 In-town beaches

 They consist of La Glaye, La Ponche and La Fontanette.
 As Saint Tropez is several hundred years old, the three beaches are small or even tiny and they are located near the heart of the village.

 Pampelonne beach

 Pampelonne is the kind of beach considered a Saint-Tropez beach by most people.
 It is a long, mostly sandy beach, located about 5 km south-east to Saint-Tropez.
 Only half of the beach belongs to the commune of Saint-Tropez, but famous beach clubs – strictly speaking located in Ramatuelle – often use the term Saint-Tropez beach.

 Most parts of the beach have their own parking lots, toilets, showers, changing facilities, cafes, restaurants, lifeguard patrols, rentable sun-loungers and wind-surfing opportunities.